El Ritmo de los Días

 I am learning this.
 Estoy aprendiendo esto.

-Eleven days of the same evening sequence, dinner as light begins to change, gentle movement, watching sky transform, settling into darkness—and something in me is finally believing it.
-The rhythm is not something I am imposing.
+Eleven days of the same evening sequence, dinner as light begins to change, gentle movement, watching sky transform, settling into darkness, and something in me is finally believing it.
+The rhythm is something beyond my imposing.
 It is something I am joining.
 Something that was here before I arrived and will continue after I leave.

 The pelicans taught me this first.
 Nowadays, the days themselves are teaching it.